STATE LAW MANDATES

 - Where competitive bidding is not required, state departments and agencies may, at their discretion, require the above certification.

-To ensure your organization meets the New York State training mandate, implement our interactive web-based online course that complies with the most current sexual harassment prevention training requirements.
+To ensure your organization meets the sexual harassment training New York State training mandate, implement our interactive web-based online course that complies with the most current sexual harassment prevention training requirements.
 We provide a New York harassment prevention checklist to help with your online compliance training evaluation.
 Please click here to review: New York Training Checklist

 NEW YORK CITY REQUIREMENTS